Separating Employee Guide

 Separating employees using payroll deduction must return their virtual parking permit to Transportation prior to the end of the month to end payroll deduction, otherwise parking charges will continue to accrue.
-You can visit Transportation’s Contact Us page and under the “Have a Question or Comment” section choose “Returning Virtual Permits: Chris Dobek”.
-Fill out the information and include the day you would like for your virtual permit to be returned.
-We can also assist you with this during the Offboarding appointment.
+You can visit Transportation’s Return A Virtual Parking Permit page and complete the requested fields to include the date you would like for your virtual permit to be turned off.

 • If an employee returns the parking permit during Payroll lockout the employee will get charged the full monthly amount for the permit and then a prorated refund will be issued.